-Customers with instances hosted in Sugar's cloud environment can easily monitor their instance's database and file system storage usage, license usage, as well as gain access to PHP error logs and access logs.
-Sugar administrators can access this pertinent information by navigating to the Admin page and clicking "SugarCloud Insights" in the SugarCloud section.
-The SugarCloud Insights page will open in a new browser tab and display information specific to your Sugar account broken up into three sections: Database and File System Storage, License Usage, and Error and Access Logs.
+Customers with instances hosted in Sugar's cloud environment can easily monitor their instance's database and file system storage usage, license usage, gain access to PHP error and access logs, download backups, and manage SugarCloud service notifications via Admin > SugarCloud Insights.
+The SugarCloud Insights page displays key information specific to your Sugar account broken up into three tabs:

 Note: The SugarCloud Insights service is only available for SugarCloud customers.